 In 1971, Mr. Kalmacoff was hired by Nesbitt Thomson Securities in Montreal and Toronto as the real estate specialist in investment banking.
 At Nesbitt he assisted the Government of Canada in the drafting of the Residential Mortgage Financing Act.
 He was responsible for one of the first real estate investment trusts in Canada and the first publicly traded mortgage investment corporation.
 While at Nesbitt he wrote The Canadian Mortgage Market, a text used by the Investment Dealers Association in the Canadian Securities Course for over 20 years.

-Mr. Kalmacoff began his post-secondary education in 1960 at the University of Calgary, completing first year engineering, then transferring to the University of Manitoba, receiving a Bachelor of Commerce and where he established a chapter of the International Association of Students in Economic and Commerce (AIESEC).
+Mr. Kalmacoff began his post-secondary education in 1960 at the University of Calgary, completing two years in engineering before transferring to the University of Manitoba, receiving a Bachelor of Commerce and where he established a chapter of the International Association of Students in Economic and Commerce (AIESEC).
 He then received a Master of Business Administration (MBA) at the University of California, Berkeley in 1965.

 While at Berkeley, Mr. Kalmacoff was a research assistant at the Centre for Real Estate and Urban Economics and received a research grant from the Institute for Urban and Regional Studies.
 Upon completing his MBA, he was awarded the Senior Fellowship of Canada Mortgage and Housing Corporation which allowed him to pursue post- graduate studies at Berkeley and at New York University (1965-66).